 Two Reasons Why You Should Not Do Real Estate Marketing on Social Media

-As a general rule, you should not do real estate marketing on social media when you build your whole business on it and don’t own the relationship between you and your potential clients, and when you only bet on the organic reach of the platform.
+As a general rule, you should not do real estate marketing on social media when you build your whole business on it and don’t own the relationship between you and your potential clients and when you only bet on the organic reach of the platform.

-In general, you want to only use social media to take advantage of their traffic and bring it to your website (what you control) as soon as possible.
+In general, you want only to use social media to take advantage of their traffic and bring it to your website (what you control) as soon as possible.